 Walpole apparently borrowed the book in 1667-8, when he was an undergraduate at Trinity College, according to his biographer, Dr J. H. Plumb.
 There are no surviving records of loans from that time, so the exact date he borrowed it is uncertain.

 Dr Plumb discovered it while he was working on the biography among the papers at Houghton Hall in Norfolk.
-He returned it to Sidney Sussex on the 16th of January 1956, at the suggestion of Walpole’s descendant, the 5th Marquess of Cholmondeley.
+He returned it to Sidney Sussex on 16 January 1956, at the suggestion of Walpole’s descendant, the 5th Marquess of Cholmondeley.
 It was therefore at least 287 years overdue.
 The Marquess of Cholmondeley later wrote to the Master, Thomas Knox-Shaw, inviting him to Houghton Hall to see the library where the book had been lurking.